womenrising/womenrising/README.md

 ## Getting Started
 Check out our [Contributing doc](https://github.com/womenrising/womenrising/blob/master/CONTRIBUTING.md) for more information on contributing to this project.
 In order to get started please fork the repo and clone it to have it locally on your computer.

-### Development Environment

-If you have a mac and already have ruby set up, follow [these directions.](https://github.com/womenrising/womenrising#mac-osx)

-Otherwise, set up Docker with [these directions](https://github.com/womenrising/womenrising#docker)

 ### Setup Options

 ##### Mac OSX